aspose-font/Aspose.Font-Documentation/net/developer-guide/working-with-cff-fonts/loading-saving/_index.md

  * Specify FontType as CFF and FontFileDefinition as cff
  * Create a CffFont object and open the font file from FontDefinition object defined in the earlier step

-{{< gist "aspose-font" "10f0e5f274b436379dbc8fd4fb183fc5" "Examples-Aspose.Font.Examples-WorkingWithCFFFonts-LoadCFFFont-LoadCFFFromDisc.cs" >}}
+{{< gist "aspose-com-gists" "10f0e5f274b436379dbc8fd4fb183fc5" "Examples-Aspose.Font.Examples-WorkingWithCFFFonts-LoadCFFFont-LoadCFFFromDisc.cs" >}}

 ### **Load CFF Font from Byte Array**
 You can also load CFF Fonts from stream using the following code sample.